JohnnyFee/johnnyfee.github.io/source/_posts/2014-07-23-css-layout-flex-box.md

 This defines the ability for a flex item to shrink if necessary.

 ```
 .item {
   flex-shrink: <number>; /* default 1 */
 }
 ```

+It specifies the "flex shrink factor", which determines how much the flex item will shrink relative to the rest of the flex items in the flex container when there isn't enough space on the row.

+When omitted, it is set to `1` and the flex shrink factor is multiplied by the flex basis when distributing negative space.

+__Demo:__

+To see the full potential of this demo, you would have to be able to resize its width, so please have a look at it on CodePen directly.

+<p data-height="230" data-theme-id="0" data-slug-hash="hpesF" data-default-tab="result" class='codepen'>See the Pen <a href='http://codepen.io/JohnnyFee/pen/hpesF/'>hpesF</a> by Johnny Fee (<a href='http://codepen.io/JohnnyFee'>@JohnnyFee</a>) on <a href='http://codepen.io'>CodePen</a>.</p>

+In this demo:

+* The first item has `flex: 1 1 20em` (shorthand for `flex-grow: 1`, `flex-shrink: 1`, `flex-basis: 20em`)
+* The second item has `flex: 2 2 20em` (shorthand for `flex-grow: 2`, `flex-shrink: 2`, `flex-basis: 20em`)

+Both flex items want to be 20em wide.
+Because of the flex-grow (first parameter), if the flex container is larger than 40em, the 2nd child will take twice as much leftover space as the first child.
+But if the parent element is less than 40em wide, then the 2nd child will have twice as much shaved off of it as the 1st child, making it look smaller (because of the 2nd parameter, flex-shrink).

 Negative numbers are invalid.